JuliaComputing/Multibody.jl/docs/src/index.md

 - In Multibody.jl, the orientation object of a [`Frame`](@ref) is accessed using the function [`ori`](@ref).
 - Quaternions in Multibody.jl follow the order ``[s, i, j, k]``, i.e., scalar/real part first.

+## 2D and 3D modeling
+Multibody.jl offers components for modeling in both 2D and 3D.
+2D modeling, often referred to as planar mechanics, is a subset of 3D modeling where the motion is constrained to a plane, the x,y plane.
+Planar mechanics is sometimes referred to as 3 degrees of freedom (DOF) modeling, referring to the 2 translational DOF and one rotational DOF that the plane offers.
+Most components in Multibody.jl are aimed at 3D modeling (sometimes referred to as 6 DOF modeling), but components for 2D modeling exist in the submodule `Multibody.PlanarMechanics`.

+The components from [`ModelingToolkitStandardLibrary.Mechanical`](https://docs.sciml.ai/ModelingToolkitStandardLibrary/stable/API/mechanical/) are 1D, i.e., a single degree of freedom only.
+These components can be used in both 2D and 3D modeling together with Multibody components that have support for attaching 1D components, such as joints supporting the `axisflange` keyword.

 ## Index